(301) 739-8577

 John Henry and Susan Heyser before her untimely death in 1861.

 In the Maryland Campaign of 1862, General James Longstreet’s command occupied the town while en route to the Battle of South Mountain and Antietam (The Bloodiest Battle of the American Civil War).
 In 1863, Hagerstown and Heyser’s Woods were the site of several military incursions and engagements as Gen. Robert E. Lee’s army invaded and retreated in the Gettysburg Campaign.
-Throughout the entire war, nearby homes acted as hospitals where private physicians and citizens of Hagerstown gave aid to men from both sides, as well as locals affected by the war.
+During the war, John Henry’s neighbor and cousin’s summer house, “Surrey”, was commandeered as a military hospital which gave aid to men from both sides, as well as locals affected by the war.

 In 1864, Hagerstown was invaded by the Confederate Army under Lt.
 Gen. Jubal Early.
 On Wednesday, July 6, Early sent 1,500 cavalry, commanded by Brig.
 Gen. John McCausland, into Hagerstown to levy a ransom for $200,000 and a large amount of clothing, in retribution for Federal destruction of farms, feed and cattle in the Shenandoah Valley.
 McCausland misread the amount, instead collecting only $20,000 allowing Hagerstown to get off easy and be preserved for visitors today.
 This is in contrast to neighboring Chambersburg, Pennsylvania, which McCausland completely razed to the ground on July 30 when the borough failed to supply the requested ransom of $500,000 in U.S. currency, or $100,000 in gold.